Learning, Solving and Optimizing PDEs with TensorGalerkin: an efficient high-performance Galerkin assembly algorithm: Results

 \paragraph{Numerical PDE solver.} To demonstrate the capability of our \textsc{TensorMesh} as a numerical PDE solver, we consider two PDE benchmarks: the Poisson equation and the linear elasticity equations; see {\bf SM~\ref{app:numerial-pde-solver_problem-setup}} for details on the experimental setup.
 In Figure \ref{fig:numerical-solver-runtimes}, we present the runtimes for \textsc{TensorMesh} as the number of degrees of freedom increases, for both the CPU and GPU versions.
-As baselines, we present runtimes for the extremely popular FEniCS framework on CPUs~\cite{fenics} and the scikit-fem (SKFEM) framework~\cite{skfem}.
+As baselines, we present runtimes for the extremely popular FEniCS (DOLFINx) framework on CPUs~\cite{fenics}, the scikit-fem (SKFEM) framework~\cite{skfem}, Firedrake~\cite{firedrake}, MFEM~\cite{mfem}, and the PyTorch-native torch-fem library on CPU and GPU~\cite{torchfem}.
 Runtimes with the XLA based JAX-FEM framework~\cite{jaxfem}, on both CPUs and GPUs, are also presented.
-We observe from this figure that the GPU version of \textsc{TensorMesh} is the most efficient algorithm in this context, with the shortest runtimes, even with large numbers ($10^6$) of DoFs, achieving one order of magnitude speedup over the second best-performing baseline (FEniCS) for the Poisson problem and almost two orders of magnitude speedup over the second best-performing baseline (\textsc{TensorMesh} CPU) for the elasticity equations.
+FEniCS, Firedrake, and MFEM are run with MPI parallelism at $\mathrm{rank}=8$; full configurations are documented in {\bf SM~\ref{app:numerial-pde-solver_problem-setup}}.
+We observe from this figure that the GPU version of \textsc{TensorMesh} is the most efficient algorithm in this context, with the shortest runtimes, even with large numbers ($10^6$) of DoFs, achieving 3 times speedup over the second best-performing baseline (FEniCS) for the Poisson problem and more than one order of magnitude speedup over the second best-performing baseline (\textsc{TensorMesh} CPU) for the elasticity equations.
 It is also essential to note that these impressive speedups do not come at the cost of a loss of accuracy.
 As shown in {\bf SM~\ref{app:numerical-pde-solver_error-vis}}, the residuals with \textsc{TensorMesh} are as small (or even smaller than) those of the best-performing baselines.
 This accuracy is also reflected in the quality of solutions computed with \textsc{TensorMesh} , as depicted visually in {\bf SM~\ref{app:numerical-pde-solver_error-vis}}.
 Furthermore in {\bf SM~\ref{app:efficient-batch-generation}}, we highlight another key attribute of \textsc{TensorMesh}, i.e., its ability to process large-scale batch data generation, which is essential for many-query problems with PDEs.
+Beyond pure Dirichlet boundary conditions, \textsc{TensorMesh} natively handles mixed boundary conditions by routing Neumann and Robin contributions through the same Sparse-Reduce stage; on a Poisson benchmark with mixed Dirichlet+Neumann+Robin BCs~\cite{mousavi2026imposing}, \textsc{TensorMesh} matches FEniCS to relative error $<10^{-4}$ while being $52\times$ faster on a circular domain and $18\times$ faster on a non-convex boomerang domain ({\bf SM~\ref{app:mixed-bc}}).